Swarup113/Swarup113/README.md

-## About Me
+## About
-I am a Computer Science researcher specializing in Artificial Intelligence, Deep Learning, and Healthcare Informatics.
-Currently pursuing an MSc in CSE at CUET, with a BSc from East Delta University. <br>
-I focus on applying AI to healthcare—particularly early disease detection, clinical decision support, and predictive analytics.
+Swarup Dewanjee is currently pursuing his Master’s degree in Computer Science and Engineering at Chittagong University of Engineering and Technology (CUET).
+He holds a Bachelor’s degree in Computer Science and Engineering from East Delta University (EDU).
+His research focuses on Artificial Intelligence in Healthcare, with a particular emphasis on leveraging AI for the early diagnosis of critical medical conditions.
+His interests include Bio-Informatics, Medical imaging, HCI, and NLP.
+He also works on real-world projects involving ML/DL-integrated web tools and decision support systems, alongside the development of web applications, websites, mobile apps, and IoT-based solutions.

 [![Portfolio](https://img.shields.io/badge/Portfolio-000000?logo=About.me&logoColor=white)](https://swarup113.github.io/Portfolio)
 ---